fdcl-nrf/FymEnvs.jl/README.md

 ## Usage
-The usage of **FymEnvs.jl** is very similar to `fym`, but there is a significant difference: *does not work with class inheritance* in `Python`.
+The usage of **FymEnvs.jl** is very similar to `fym`, but there is a significant difference: *does not inherit BaseEnv* like class in `Python`.
+It may be awkward to the users of the original `fym`.
+To make your own `FymEnv`,
+it is *highly recommended* to see the contents about custom environments in directory `test`.

-Here is a brief example of the use of **FymEnvs.jl**:
+Here is the simplest example of **FymEnvs.jl**:

 ```julia
 using FymEnvs